What we do

 - the articles of association of the joint venture company, and

-- the joint venture or shareholders’ agreement (the JVA)
+- the shareholders’ agreement

 The purpose of the joint venture agreement is to establish the rights and obligations of the parties in relation to the joint venture, to ensure that the company and its business is established and run in accordance with the parties’ objectives, and to set out procedures for dealing with any difficulties which may arise.